 So many people start their journey into vegetable gardening by trying to grow tomatoes.
 I too, started with tomatoes.
 I ran into a few issues and spent a few years working out those problems, so sharing my own experiences with tomato crop plant problems and solutions makes me feel better about having gone through it if I can help someone else.

 Whether you have problems with tomato plants in pots, raised beds, or wherever, what we discuss here will help.
 We even have common tomato plant diseases pictures to help you see what you’re looking at when something shows up on your plant.

 Whether you are a first-time gardener or a seasoned gardener, chances are, you’re growing tomatoes in your home garden.
 Nine out of ten gardeners are growing tomatoes at home not only because they’re easier to maintain, but, also because of the health benefits and the taste.
 Nothing beats the taste of a fresh homegrown tomato!

 Tomatoes are also, for the most part, one of the easiest to grow.
 In my opinion, herbs are the easiest followed by cherry tomatoes.

 However, just like any other plant you may grow, there are obstacles that can stand in your way when growing tomatoes.
-Your plants may not bear any fruit, or may grow tomatoes that are misshapen
+Your plants may not bear or produce fruit, or may grow tomatoes that are misshapen:

 or any number of other problems.